 The programs and work done by the Winchester Multicultural Network are supported through individual donations, organizational gifts, and grants from foundations and organizations.
 The work of the Finance Committee ensures that this funding is used efficiently and effectively to accomplish the objectives intended.

 In addition to supporting existing programs and activities, an important objective of the Finance Committee is to provide for the long-term growth and sustainability of the Multicultural Network and its mission.
 Towards this end, new individual and organizational donors are especially welcome.
-Please feel free to contact Aba Taylor, the Multicultural Network’s Executive Director, with any questions.
+Please feel free to contact John P. Robins, the Multicultural Network’s Interim Executive Director, with any questions.

 Organizational supporters include: